Valparaíso: Valparaíso public transportation statistics

 The average amount of time people spend commuting with public transit in Valparaíso and Viña del Mar, for example to and from work, on a weekday is 68 min.
 15% of public transit riders, ride for more than 2 hours every day.
 The average amount of time people wait at a stop or station for public transit is 13 min, while 15% of riders wait for over 20 minutes on average every day.
 The average distance people usually ride in a single trip with public transit is 7 km, while 12% travel for over 12 km in a single direction.

 Port of Valparaíso

-The port of Valparaíso is divided into ten sites which sites 1,2,3,4 and 5 are administered by South Pacific Terminal SA and sites 6,7,8,9 and 10 for Valparaíso Port Company.
+The port of Valparaíso is divided into ten sites, of which sites 1,2,3,4 and 5 are administered by South Pacific Terminal SA and sites 6,7,8,9 and 10 for Valparaíso Port Company.
 The last two sites include a dock and are used as public walks and cruise passenger terminal.

 Valparaíso is the main container and passenger port in Chile, transferring 10 million tons annually, and serves about 50 cruises and 150,000 passengers.